YU-Zhejian/yuzj_linux_workshop/lab2/Readme.md

 # Lab 2: Understanding Build Systems

+## Learning Objectives

+- Understand the compiling process: Pre-processing, compile, assemble, link and load.
+- Understand what a build system is and why it is important.
+- Build software that uses representative build systems: GNU AutoTools and CMake.

+## Preparation

+1. GNU Bash >= 4.4.
+2. GNU CoreUtils, GNU Grep, GNU Sed, and GNU AWK.
+3. A valid C compiler.
+Both GCC and Clang will work.
+4. GNU BinUtils.
+5. GNU Make, GNU AutoConf, GNU AutoMake, GNU LibTool.
+6. CMake.

 ## Files in this Directory

-- `src`: A stupid C program that does almost nothing.
-The program should print:
+- `src`: The source code.

-    ```text
-    Hello world from the stupid C program.
-    ```

-    And exit with 0.
-- `shell_scp`: Compilation script in pure Shell.
+- `01_shell_scp`: Compilation script in pure Shell.
-- `libtool_scp`: Compilation script in GNU Makefile and GNU Libtool.
+- `02_libtool_scp`: Compilation script in GNU Makefile and GNU Libtool.
+- `03_autotools_scp`: Compilation script in GNU AutoTools.
-- `cmake_scp`: Compilation script in CMake.
+- `04_cmake_scp`: Compilation script in CMake.

+Now let's pace into `src` and get see what we will build.